imaninaluv/aura-brain/brain/01_SYSTEM.md

 System Brain should remain platform-independent.

-Adding new platforms or specialised brains should not require redesigning the decision pipeline.
+Adding new platforms, features, or specialised brains should never require redesigning the operating system.

 Future expansion should involve: